aleixcastellvi/docker-compose-img/README.md

 ## Available Services

-1. [Kafka](./kafka/README.md): Instructions and configuration files to set up a Kafka container with Zookeeper.
+1. [Kafka](./kafka/README.md): File to set up a Kafka container with Zookeeper.

 2. [PostgreSQL](./postgresql/README.md): Instructions and configuration files for setting up a PostgreSQL database container and a pgAdmin container for database management.